SPF Alignment

 Specifically for SPF alignment, the domain used in the From address must match the domain used to pass SPF.

 • The industry never came to an agreement on what to call this value, so you may have heard it referred to as either the bounce domain, envelope-domain, MailFrom domain or RFC 5321 domain.
-We even call it by a few things too!

 • Where supported, we recommend the use of a subdomain.
-Subdomains help isolate the reputation of that particular mail stream and help you avoid some of the inherent limitations associated with SPF (e.g., 10 lookup max, bounce processing, etc.)
+Subdomains help isolate the reputation of that particular mail stream and help you avoid hitting some of the inherent limitations associated with SPF (e.g., 10 lookup max, bounce processing, etc.)

 • Each email source will have some variation on the instructions they provide.
 Some will provide individual IP addresses to add to your DNS, whereas others will provide an include statement.
 Both of these options work just fine.